Natural-gas condensate: Historical in vehicles

-The engine would be started on gasoline and the tractor would then be worked until the engine was sufficiently warm to change over.
-At that point, the fuel valve would be turned to switch the fuel supply from the gasoline tank to the fuel tank and the heavy fuel would flow to the carburetor.
+The engine would be started on gasoline, and the tractor would then be worked until the engine was sufficiently warm to change over.
+At that point, the fuel valve would be turned to switch the fuel supply from the gasoline tank to the fuel tank, and the heavy fuel would flow to the carburetor.
 Shutters or curtains were typically used to restrict airflow to the radiator, keeping the engine sufficiently hot for efficient operation.
-Coolant temperatures in the 200 degree F range were normal.
-John Deere two-cylinder all-fuel tractors worked well on heavy fuel, as their long piston strokes, slow engine speeds and low compression ratios allowed for effective use of the fuel.
+Coolant temperatures in the 200 F range were normal.
+John Deere two-cylinder all-fuel tractors worked well on heavy fuel, as their long piston strokes, slow engine speeds, and low compression ratios allowed for effective use of the fuel.
 Most were also equipped with thermosiphon cooling systems that used no water pumps.
 Natural convection allowed the water to flow up and out of the engine block and into the top of the radiator, where it cooled and dropped and fell to continue the cycle.

-Woody Guthrie's autobiographical novel Seeds of Man begins with Woody and his uncle Jeff tapping a natural gas pipeline for drip gas.
+Woody Guthrie's autobiographical novel Seeds of Man begins with Woody and his uncle Jeff tapping a natural-gas pipeline for drip gas.
 The gas also has a mention in Terrence Malick's movie Badlands.

 Drip gas was sold commercially at gas stations and hardware stores in North America until the early 1950s.
-The white gas sold today is a similar product but is produced at refineries with the carcinogen benzene removed.
+The white gas sold today is a similar product but is produced at refineries with benzene, a carcinogen, removed.

-In 1975, the New Mexico State Police's drip gas detail - three men in pickup trucks - began patrolling oil and gas fields, catching thieves and recovering barrels of stolen gas.
+In 1975, the New Mexico State Police's drip-gas detail - three men in pickup trucks - began patrolling oil and gas fields, catching thieves and recovering barrels of stolen gas.
 The detail stopped its work in 1987.

 The use of drip gas in cars and trucks is now illegal in many states.
 It is also harmful to modern engines due to its low octane rating, much higher combustion temperature than that of gasoline, and lack of additives.
 It has a distinctive smell when used as a fuel, which allowed police to sometimes catch people using drip gas illegally.